How I think

 - Avoid passive voice and use "per" instead of "in accordance with."

-- Specific and properly rounded numbers are more impressive than adjectives.
+- Specific, properly rounded numbers are more impressive than adjectives.

 - Not everything gets capitalized.
 When in doubt, follow the GPO Style Manual.